Original allocation: May 2, 2000.

-The first effort was a 1958 attempt to change frequency to 101.5 FM with a major power boost, including a signal that would blanket all of Ocean County.
+The first effort was a December 30, 1958 attempt to change frequency to 101.5 FM with a major power boost from 1000 watts to 20,000 watts, including a signal that would blanket all of Ocean County.

-However, the FCC denied this in favor of a Trenton station.
+However, the FCC denied this on January 16, 1959 in favor of a Trenton station.

 Decades later, that Trenton station would become WKXW, "New Jersey 101.5."

-Having completely lost out in 1958, WJLK decided to try again, this time seeking a move to 104.7 with a large power boost, a new studio at 713 Arnold Ave., Pt.
+Having completely lost out in 1958, WJLK decided to try again, this time seeking a move to 104.7 with a large power boost from 1000 watts to 9000 watts, a new studio at 713 Arnold Ave., Pt.
 Pleasant Beach, and a tower at the Ocean/Monmouth line just south of Allaire State Park.

-This plan was actually approved by the FCC in May 1962, but WJLK decided not to proceed with it by September 1963, perhaps by the impending allocation of 92.7 in Toms River, which would ultimately become WOBM by 1968.
+This plan was actually approved by the FCC on May 28, 1962, but WJLK decided not to proceed with it by September 6, 1963, perhaps by the impending allocation of 92.7 in Toms River, which would ultimately become WOBM by 1968.

 By the mid 1970's, specialized FM stations were dominating the radio market, and it became apparent to McAllen and others that WJLK needed an overhaul.

 "They were trying to be all things to all people and ended up being nothing to anybody," he recalls.

 McAllen devised a new strategy, emphasizing adult contempoary music, and he was put in charge of the station.

 Lewis remained a morning fixture, although his show was renamed, "NewsMorning".